DSAutomations/dockerhass-docs/dockerpidocs.md

 Like many others, I saw the popup in HA about python 3.5 depreciation recently, and through sweat and tears, managed to rebuild a new venv and get Homeassistant running in it without the warning.
 However, this came at the cost of a dramatic performance hit in the recorder component.
 I'm a big fan of graphs on my front end, and now they're all taking twice as long to load.
 Not sure where I went wrong, but one thing that I am sure about is that there is a better way, install hass.io.

-No, just kidding, but on a serious note
+No, just kidding, but seriously, Hass.io is essentially this what we're doing here, but with a lot of the hard work already

 I aim to give you a comprehensive guide for getting the *pictured* environment up and running from scratch, this environment includes the following:
 * **Homeassistant**